 You may change your PCP for any reason, at any time during the year.
 Also, it's possible that your PCP might leave our plan's network.
-We can help you find a new PCP if the new one you have now leaves our network.
+We can help you find a new PCP if the one you have now leaves our network.

-You may change your PCP for any reason, at any time.
-You can call Member Services if you want more information about our Molina Dual Options providers or if you need help changing your PCP.
+You can call Member Services at (866) 856-8699, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., local time if you want more information about our Molina Dual Options STAR+PLUS MMP providers or if you need help changing your PCP.
 Member Services will make the PCP change effective on the first day of the following month.
 For some providers, you may need a referral from your PCP (except for emergency and out of area urgent care services).